Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 Daar considered that for a moment with a thoughtful look on his shaggy head.

-"Well, I ain’t so hung up on m’self that I don’t understand the value of military diversion or deception...and I ain’t gonna pretend like I can politically out-scheme Genshi.
+"Well, I ain’t so hung up on m’self that I don’t understand the value of military diversion or deception... and I ain’t gonna pretend like I can politically out-scheme Genshi.
 If he thinks ‘yer shits are golden, I’m gonna trust his advice."

 Sartori met the Whitecrest Champion’s eye, and found himself wishing that he could pull off that distinctive little ear-flick Gaoians had.
 It could say almost *anything,* though in Genshi’s case it usually filled in for an arched eyebrow.
 Genshi was definitely amused.

 "I think it’s a good plan, My Father," he said, urbanely.

 "Right."
 Daar shook his mane out and thumped down to all fours.
-"I swear I’m gettin’ too old for these shenanigans...anyway.
+"I swear I’m gettin’ too old for these shenanigans... anyway.
 I can’t tell ‘ya what t’do Mister President, but I gotta make sure you unnerstand somethin’."

 Daar padded over to Sartori and looked him dead in the eye.
 "I had ‘ta light three pyres ‘cuz o’ that footage, Arthur.
 I will *not* be happy if their lives were wasted."